 That’s the journey my homepage leads you on.
 I now have even more of your attention.

-This is what a website does.
-It allows you to capture what’s called a lead.
 The definition of a lead is a real, individual person’s attention.
 Your website allows you to capture their attention, and then they officially become a lead when you have their attention, meaning they join your email list.

 With email, there’s no Instagram filter.
 I decide when I’m going to email you and what I’m going to email you.
 Instagram doesn’t get to decide that.
 And then I send you an email and then you decide if you are going to open it, read it, click on it or delete it.
 We are the only two making that choice.